 There are all sorts of fun gadgets that make learning to cook fun.
 Here are some of my favorites.
 This cookbook, 201 Gluten Free Recipes For Kids, has a lot of great recipe ideas as well!

 - Grab a fun cutting board.
-It is not only handy for so many kitchen tasks, but you can have a great conversation about cutting boards and cross-contamination of gluten at restaurants too.
+It is handy for many kitchen tasks, but you can have a great conversation about cutting boards and cross-contamination of gluten at restaurants too.

 - These handy measuring cups are great for measuring liquids.

-- Dry ingredients need their own type of measuring cups, teach kids why this matters!
+- Dry ingredients need their measuring cups; teach kids why this matters!

 - Measuring spoons are important for measuring salt, Xanthan Gum, spices, and more.

-- You will love the safety features on this kids' knife set.
+- You will love the safety features of this kids' knife set.

 Things kids can learn: